 Anyhow, stamp collectors have had a lot of bad press over the years.
 If anyone thinks of something boring, it’s always compared to stamp collecting.
-Although trains spotters don’t get a lot of plaudits either.
+However, train spotters don’t get a lot of plaudits either.
 But why is stamp collecting considered so dull?
 If you enjoy something, it’s always good fun.

 And stamp collecting comes with a bit of an added bonus.
-There are some stamps out there that are worth a small fortune and this is partly why it attracts quite so much interest.
-Below, I’m going to go through some of the rarest and most valuable stamps in both the UK and the rest of the world.
+Some stamps out there are worth a small fortune, which is partly why it attracts so much interest.
+Below, I’m going to go through some of the rarest and most valuable stamps in the UK and the rest of the world.

 A brief history of the stamp

-I am a history lover and I love to amaze my kids with pointless facts.
+I am a history lover and love to amaze my kids with pointless facts.

 It wasn’t until 1837 that the first adhesive stamp was invented by Sir Rowland Hill, a schoolmaster who was later knighted for his efforts.
 This led to the creation of the first stamp – the Penny Black released on May 6th, 1840.
 The idea for the stamp was simple.
 You paid a certain amount of money depending on the weight of your item.